paulpod/neuromanticsdotnet/source/_posts/That-Syncing-Feeling.md

 I even tried hardware to get there...
 ALM Busy Circuits [Pamela's Disco](https://busycircuits.com/pages/alm049) - again, I think this was looking for the beats, and they never came, so the lights never lit and we all learned something, but it had to be returned.

-A PioneerDJ [Toraiz SP-16](https://www.soundonsound.com/reviews/pioneer-toraiz-sp-16) - one last, large push - trying to get there with offical gear, that also includes a fantastic sampler, sequencer, groovebox thing.
+A PioneerDJ [Toraiz SP-16](https://www.soundonsound.com/reviews/pioneer-toraiz-sp-16) - one last, large push - trying to get there with official gear, that also includes a fantastic sampler, sequencer, groovebox thing.
 Did not succeed.
 DID NOT SUCCEED.

 # OK, now I'm annoyed.